RickvBork/railns.NetX/line_creation/README.md

 * Smart Random Walk: A variation of the Random Walk, with some heuristics: TODO.
 * Depth First Seach (Not finished yet): TODO - From a start node, it walks each valid track possible.
 Then results of other nodes are combined to form a service with the least number of comflicts and the highest possible coverage of critical tracks.

-## Classes folder
+## Classes directory

-This folder contains several classes used by the algorithms:
+This directory contains several classes used by the algorithms:

  * The Graph class: This models a railnetwork, using Networkx.
  * The Node class: Models a node, i.e. the connection between two single stations.